csiro-energy-systems/Synthetic-NEM-2000bus-Data/README.md

 - `snem1803.m'  contains synthetic network data for the mainland sub-network.
 - `snem197.m'   contains synthetic network data for Tamania.

-The technical report on the dataset development can be found at: (arvix link)
+The data set development algorithm and technical report can be found at
+- CSIRO github repo
+- arvix link

 ## License
 This data is licensed under CC-BY (https://creativecommons.org/licenses/by/4.0/).